The HIstory of Proportional Reading

 While at Harvard, Mr. Adams found that structured phonetics fell far short of providing all the answers for reading well and quickly.
 He conducted a large number of reading experiments on himself over his college career, not always with ideal results.
 Nevertheless, he survived.
 He graduated in 1968 with a B.A. in American History and a desire to improve reading.

 Mr. Adams decided he would become a professional inventor and solve a number of educational related issues, applying his theory of creativity to education.
 He comes from a long line of caring professionals.
 His grandfather was professor of missions at Union Theological Seminary, where he worked with Rheinhold Niebuhr and Paul Tillich.
+While in India his grandfather earlier became very close personal friends with Ghandi.
 His mother studied with Freud's disciple, Otto Rank, and was assistant professor of social work at Simmons College.
 His father, Ralph Adams, M.D. was associate chief of surgery at the Massachusetts General Hospital and the first chief of surgery at the Lahey Clinic, and developed the modern filter mask that is used in operating rooms all over the world.
 Also, and as a matter of historical fact, the entire clean room concept for the US space program was taken directly from his father's operating room practices.
 Traditions of religion, psychology, medicine and innovation all combined in John, and he decided that educational and rehabilitative invention was the proper synthesis for him to pursue, in combination with using and communicating his own theory of creativity and therapy.
 His work has built upon concepts from all the above disciplines and is ongoing.

 Shortly after graduation from Harvard, Mr. Adams started to build a mechanical device to eliminate all eye movement in reading, using prisms and mirrors.
 He soon realized that certain elements of technology still needed to be created before he could finish his design.
 Nevertheless, for the next ten years he continued his personal research into solving reading difficulties.